gtonkinhill/panaroo/docs/gettingstarted/params.md

 #### Refinding Genes

 In order to identify genes that have been missed by annotation software, Panaroo incoporates a refinding step.
 Suppose two clusters geneA and geneB are adjacent in the Panaroo pangenome graph.
 If geneA is present in a genome but its neighbour (geneB) is not then Panaroo searches the sequence surrounding geneA for the presence of geneB.
-The radius of this search in nucleotides is controlled by `--search_radius`.
+The radius of this search in nucleotides is controlled by `--search_radius`, with the default being 5000.

 As such missing genes are often the results of assembly fragmentation, the refinding step only requires that a proportion of the missing gene is located.
 This proportion can be controlled using the `--refind_prop_match` parameter.